gorilla/http/README.md

 ## Robustness and correctness

 As a client only package, `gorilla/http` has flexibility to bias correctness over performance.
-Gorilla will always favor correctness of implemetantion over performance, and we believe this is the correct trade off.
+Gorilla will always favor correctness of implementation over performance, and we believe this is the correct trade off.
 Having said that performance is a feature and `gorilla/http` strives to keep its overheads compared to the underlying network transit cost as low as possible.